 Oreo Rocky Road Bark is a twist on a familiar favorite.
 Regular rocky road is good, but what couldn't be improved with the addition of an Oreo or two?

 This quick and easy bark is made from just four ingredients, and it has something for everyone.
 Chewy marshmallows, crunchy nuts, cream-filled cookies, and of course a thick layer of chocolate holding it all together!
-I love to try this recipe with flavored Oreos too--the berry and mint varieties are two favorites.
+We love to try this recipe with flavored Oreos too—the berry and mint varieties are two favorites.

 - 2 oz.
 (1 cup) miniature marshmallows